 Automatic Data Processing, or ADP for short, has raised its dividend each year for 44 years in a row.
 Its most recent increase came in December of 2018, when the company implemented a very strong 14.5% raise.

-ADP is a member of the Dividend Aristocrats, a group of 51 stocks in the S&P 500 Index, with 25+ years of consecutive dividend increases.
+ADP is a member of the Dividend Aristocrats, a group of 53 stocks in the S&P 500 Index, with 25+ years of consecutive dividend increases.

+ADP’s long history of dividend growth is the result of a strong business model and huge competitive advantages.
 This article will review ADP’s fundamentals and discuss whether the stock is trading at an attractive valuation right now.

-Source: 2017 Investor Presentation, page 3
+Source: Investor Day Presentation, page 9

 The company has undergone a significant restructuring in recent years.
 In 2014, ADP spun off its human capital management business, which now trades as CDK Global (CDK).

 Its reshaped business model will place greater emphasis on helping clients streamline their business functions, by investing in cloud-based software as a growth initiative.